-Ingredients needed for the Peda
+Ingredients needed

-- Ricotta Cheese packet - A store-bought variety like Galbani is preferred as it makes the job easy.
+- Ricotta Cheese - A store-bought variety like Galbani is preferred as it makes the job easy.

-- Sweetened Condensed Milk - Gives a rich taste and we can avoid the addition of sugar as it is already sweet.
+- Sweetened Condensed Milk - Gives a rich taste, and we can avoid the addition of sugar as it is already sweet.

 - Milk powder - Any kind.
-I used the "milk mawa" powder that is available in the Indian Grocery store here and used in many Indian sweets like Mava gujhiya, Microwave Milk Peda and many others.
+I used the "milk mawa" powder that is available in the Indian Grocery store here and used in many Indian sweets like Mava gujhiya, Microwave Milk Peda, and many others.

 - Cardamom - Green cardamoms are used, and they are powdered to get a nice aroma and flavor.